pedrooct/store-product_agregator/README.md

 # store-product_agregator

 An api (made in SILEX FRAMEWORK) that allows you to create stores and products for that same stores.
-And you can users to view and add to a whishlist.
+And you can users to view and add to a whishlist, this is saved in MYSQL database.
 Also allows for external api use with mongoDB for saving the response.
 I used indixAPI for this project so credit to them !!

 # Funcionality